 Example: Hair By Chrissy.
 I love her braids but all of your tutorials and photos are with girls who have hair extensions that they do in her studio.
 If you don’t have extensions, there is no way your braids are going to look like her photos.

-I am going to give you the tips and tricks to work with your own hair to make the best possible braids you can with YOUR specific hair for thick braids.
+I will give you the tips and tricks to work with your hair to make the best possible braids you can with YOUR specific hair for thick braids.

 Extension real talk